Semisol/JSChat/README.md

 Return value:
 undefined
+## `window.JSChat.botUsername`
+Get th username of the chatbot

+Arguments:

+None

+Return value:
+The username of the chatbot ("string")
 ## `JSChat.ChatUserInstance`
 A user info object.
 This is not located in `window.JSChat`, and is only a name given to this type of objects.